Semu: Ming dynasty

 After expelling the Mongols, the Ming dynasty was soon founded.
 Because of the Semu's help, some of them were being employed into the central government.
 However, the Ming dynasty enforced assimilation to Chinese customs, such as banning used their own languages, customs, names and instead switching to speaking Chinese and using Chinese names and intermarrying with Han people.

-Both Mongol and Central Asian Semu Muslim women and men were required by Ming Code to marry Han Chinese after the first Ming Emperor Hongwu passed the law in Article 122.

-The aim for it is to reduce Semu's population since Semu was in the second class in Yuan and used to help the Mongols.Some Hui claim that the order was secretly done by the Ming Hongwu Emperor to protect them from attacks since they stood out while they thought Zhu was a Hui too.
+The aim for it is to reduce Semu's population since Semu was in the second class in Yuan and used to help the Mongols.
+Some Hui claim that the order was secretly done by the Ming Hongwu Emperor to protect them from attacks since they stood out while they thought Zhu was a Hui too.

 Indeed, Zhu was not a Hui while at that time only the Semu used this name.
 But in the middle period of Ming Dynasty, the royalties separated Semu into different groups while the groups as Muslims and Tibetans were still many.
 The Islam and Tibetan religions have survived until today.
 But the minority groups such as Jews, most of their customs were no more, leaving them into the Han group.
 This separation continued until the establishment of the Republic of China.
-Although the Communist Party of China founded the People's Republic, Chinese are scientifically separated into more groups which is now determined to be as many as 56 different ethnic groups.
-Some people claim that this number is higher than the periods before.